petershin/liferay-learn/docs/commerce/latest/en/store-management/channels/channels-reference-guide.md

 Use notification templates to customize email notifications and define the triggering events.

-To learn more about sending emails notifications, see [Sending emails](../sending-emails.md).
+To learn more about sending email notifications, see [Sending emails](../sending-emails.md).

 To learn more about creating and using notification templates, see [Using Notification Templates](../../store-management/sending-emails/using-notification-templates.md).

 ## Category Display Pages

-The category display pages tab displays the list of all category display pages created for your site.
-Using a [category display page](../../creating-store-content/creating-category-display-pages.md), you can us a specific page to display all products tagged in a given category.
-To work with category display pages, you should first create [product categories](../../product-management/creating-and-managing-products/products/organizing-your-catalog-with-product-categories.md) and associate them with the required products.
+The category display pages tab shows all category display pages created for your site.
+You use a [category display page](../../creating-store-content/creating-category-display-pages.md) to display all products tagged in a given category.
+To work with category display pages, you must create [product categories](../../product-management/creating-and-managing-products/products/organizing-your-catalog-with-product-categories.md) and associate them with the required products.

 See [Creating Pages](https://learn.liferay.com/dxp/latest/en/site-building/creating-pages.html) to learn more about creating pages.
 See [Tags and Categories](https://learn.liferay.com/dxp/latest/en/content-authoring-and-management/tags-and-categories.html) to learn more about creating tags and categories.